cudemans/ml.js/README.md

 # Functionality

-Functionality is based on the `sklearn` model.
+Functionality is based on the `sklearn` model, and includes:

+1. `LinearRegression`
+2. `LogisticRegression`

 ```
 const linReg = new LinearRegression()